How do you appeal your PLAB 1 result?

 If the investigating officer considers the appeal is unsubstantiated or outside the permitted grounds, we will notify you of this and the appeals procedure is at an end.

-If the investigating officer refers the case forward, they will submit to the assistant director or designated representative.
+If the investigating officer refers the case forward, they will submit it to a Head of Section (HoS).
 We will send you a copy of the submission.

-The assistant director will consider whether the facts are proved and also consider to what degree you were adversely affected by the procedural irregularity if one occurred.
+The HoS will consider whether the facts are proved and also consider to what degree you were adversely affected by the procedural irregularity if one occurred.
 They may discuss the case with panel members and relevant staff, or direct an investigating officer to undertake further investigations.

-If the assistant director considers the appeal is unsubstantiated or outside the permitted grounds, we will notify you and the appeal will be closed.
+If the HoS considers the appeal is unsubstantiated or outside the permitted grounds, we will notify you and the appeal will be closed.

 What happens if there is proof of irregularity?

-If the assistant director determines that there is clear evidence of procedural irregularity, which has adversely affected your performance, the following options are available.
+If the HoS determines that there is clear evidence of procedural irregularity, which has adversely affected your performance, the following options are available.

-- Other options can be offered at the discretion of the assistant director.
+Other options can be offered at the discretion of the HoS.

 How will you find out about the decision?